jasuca/GitlabGroupExporter/README.md

 * This code written in python possibly has many unanticipated improvements.
 It is not a program designed at a productive level contemplating all the possible errors that may exist.

 * It is only a functional program designed to automate.

+* This code is build on top of GitLab API.
+Learn more on their [Docs](https://python-gitlab.readthedocs.io/)

 * As for the python code itself, possible improvements are welcome.
 I am not a 100% experienced python programmer, but I am having fun.
 Enjoy :)